lanewhitmore/BIS_Data_Pipeline/README.md

 globe (BIS, 2023).
 Among its roles, the BIS compiles and publicly publishes statistics that inform analysis of global financial stability and liquidy.

-*BIS Pipeline* is a production-ready, automated data pipeline that extracts, loads, and transforms select BIS datasets, "surfacing" these for advanced analytics.
+__*BIS Pipeline*__ is a production-ready, automated data pipeline that extracts, loads, and transforms select BIS datasets, "surfacing" these for advanced analytics as described below under *Pipeline Functional and Non-Functional Overview*.

 <br>

 ## How to

+The following sections describe steps to deploy and automate *BIS Pipeline*.

 ### Pipeline Deployment